Japanese Candlesticks Patterns

 Marubozu: Bullish/Bearish

-Marubozu is also known as a shaved or bald Japanese candlesticks trading pattern.
-It is a long candle with a big body and no upper or lower wick.
-It signals a strong continuation of the ongoing trend.
-It occurs when the highs and lows are similar to the opening or closing price.
+Marubozu, also spelled marubuzo, is also known as a shaved head candlestick pattern or bald Japanese candlesticks trading pattern.
+This formation is represented by a long candle with a big body and no upper or lower wick, commonly referred to as the marubozu candle.
+The marubozu candlestick or marubozu candle pattern signals a strong continuation of the ongoing trend.

 Bullish marubozu